 Part 13: A Wedding, A Short Con, and Drifting

-What amazes me reading through my father's detailed notes about his past is his recall.
-He started this journal late in life, and with each entry, divided up into how old he was, he includes not only personal information, but historical information.
-Riley writes that in 1932, when he was 14 years old, Jack Dempsey retired from boxing.
+Riley started this journal late in life, maybe in the 1980s.
+With some pages, he begins with his age, then he includes not only personal information, but historical information.
+Riley writes that in 1932, when he was age 14, Jack Dempsey retired from boxing.
 Then he writes about how Dempsey opened a restaurant at 49th and Broadway in New York City.
 He even knew the address and the building it was in, 1619 Broadway in the Brill Building.
 I love stuff like that.
-I'm sure he had meals there-- later, when he had a job working for Lou Levy and the Andrew Sisters in the 1940s.
+I'm sure he had meals there-- later, when he had various jobs, one working for Lou Levy and the Andrew Sisters in the 1940s.

-Regarding his historical notes on the time, Riley wrote almost two pages on the Bonus Marchers, a group of WWI veterans who came to Washington during The Great Depression.
-I took a snap shot of what he wrote about The Bonus Army.
+Below are some snap shots of pages.
+Riley wrote almost two pages on the Bonus Marchers, a group of WWI veterans who came to Washington during The Great Depression.
+Here's a link about The Bonus Army.

 "The 51-year-old Army Chief of Staff, WWI hero, Gen. Douglas MacArthur, was moved by the sight of the ragged veterans---many of whom wore medals.
 He ordered mobile kitchens rolled out to feed them, but not for long.
 A voice was raised in Congress.